 Originally from Johnson, Vermont, Andy is a motivated individual and has a Bachelor’s of Industrial Design from Victoria University of Wellington.
 After completing his degree and in effort to reconnect with his roots, he moved to Albuquerque.
 In addition to his contributions to the products at Submaterial, Andy practices freelance product design and computer modeling: one project is his tactile clock, shown above.

 Sunny earned a Bachelor’s in Fine Art from the University of North Texas, focusing on drawing and painting.
-After moving to New Mexico, Sunny began designing and hand painting custom earrings and marketing through an Etsy shop (www.etsy.com/shop/TinyWoodenCactus).
-Each earring is digitally drawn, laser cut, and custom painted before shipping to the buyer.
-Sunny carries attention to detail and love for color into the work environment, lending visual and technical expertise throughout departments.
-In free time, Sunny is a plant enthusiast and spends time with Brody, a Red Boston Terrier.
+After moving to New Mexico, Sunny began designing and hand painting custom earrings and marketing through an Etsy shop.
+Each earring is digitally drawn, laser-cut, and custom painted before shipping to the buyer.
+Sunny has a deep attention to detail and a love for color into the work environment, lending visual and technical expertise throughout departments.
+In their free time, Sunny is a plant enthusiast and spends time with Brody, a Red Boston Terrier.

 Born and raised in New Mexico, Geo is a lifelong student of art and craftsmanship.
 Accomplished in a variety of painting disciplines, illustration and graphic design, woodworking and photography, he remains enthusiastic about learning new and old processes.
 Helping raise three daughters has made his life a rich experience, and they share time often in outdoor activities around the country.
 He loves New Mexico for its low population density and the daily grandeur of its land and sky.